anjomro/camouflage-decryptor/README.md

 ## Usage

-To get the password from a stego image:
+To get the password from a stego file:
 ```console
 camouflage-decryptor get-key my-stego-image.jpg
 ```